mzur/kirby-calendar-plugin/README.md

 ### Timezone

 By default the plugin uses the uses the timezone of the server it is running on.
-The correct timezone is essential for correct `datetime` attributes or iCal output for example.
+The correct timezone is essential for correct `datetime` attributes or iCal output, for example.
 To set the timezone manually you can use [`data_default_timezone_set`](http://php.net/manual/en/function.date-default-timezone-set.php) in the header snippet of your site like this:

 ```php
 <?php date_default_timezone_set('Europe/Berlin'); ?>